MEET OUR STAFF

 Gesibela is a graduate of Simmons College School of Social Work.
 Gesibela was born in Cape Verde and migrated to the US with her family as a teenager.
 Before joining TBCC, Gesibela worked as In-Home Behavior Monitor at Gandara Center, where she worked with youth and their family in managing and improving behavioral challenges.
 While completing her MSW at Simmons College, Gesibela was a social work intern at TechBoston Academy in the Path Program, where she provided social emotional support to students.
 Gesibela previously interned with TBCC's embedded program at St. Stephen's Youth Program.
 Gesibela joined TBCC as the Clinical Life Success Coach at the McCormack where she provides therapeutic support services to students.
 Her multilingual ability and multi-cultural lenses has allowed Gesibela to work with people of diverse ethnic backgrounds and from all age groups, mainly immigrants where her passion lies.

-Erin Truex is the Manager of Institutional Giving, having previously worked as the Development Manager for Trinity Boston Foundation as the development manager in July 2016.
+Erin Truex is the Manager of Institutional Giving, having previously worked as the Development Manager for Trinity Boston Foundation since July 2016.
 Erin has led fundraising campaigns for her alma mater, Pacific Union College, and provided development support to Family Nurturing Center of Massachusetts and EdVestors.
 In addition to development roles, Erin has worked with the Boston Opportunity Agenda on projects supporting the cradle to career education pipeline.
 Erin received her Bachelors in Social Work from Pacific Union College and her Masters in Social Work from Boston University.
-Erin serves as the Co-Director of Fundraising for Young Nonprofit Professionals Network Boston.
+Erin served as the Co-Director of Fundraising for Young Nonprofit Professionals Network Boston.